 - Easy to be found by the end user - all your organization documentation follows the same structuring and organization rules, allowing for consistent user experience across your content

-- Be used in automated processes such as translation, localization, personalization of the content and the access to the content
+- Be used in automated processes such as translation, localization, personalization of the content, and access to the content

-- Content can be build using automated content management infrastructure, allowing you to offer the information for consumption across multiple delivery channels as per your customer needs
+- Content can be built using automated content management infrastructure, allowing you to offer the information for consumption across multiple delivery channels as per your customer needs

-- Maintenance and support cost can be reduced as the content is always written following the company rules
+- Maintenance and support costs can be reduced as the content is always written following the company rules

 Who is technical writing for?

-One common miss belief around technical writing that it is only for professional dealing with documentation.
+One common miss belief around technical writing is that it is only for professionals dealing with documentation.
 Well, I can tell you that it is not!

-- developer looking to grow his or her career into a senior developer or simply describing the features in development
+- developer looking to grow his or her career into a senior developer or simply describing the features of development

-- Software architect who need to define a consistent structure of the architecture documentation you provide
+- Software architects who need to define a consistent structure of the architecture documentation you provide

-- Business analyst, where technical writing is one of the skills you need to apply in you work
+- Business analyst, where technical writing is one of the skills you need to apply in your work

 - Development manager who needs to guide the work of the development team

-- a project manager, who need to plan for the user assistance and documentation to be provided to the customers of your products as a deliverable of your project
+- a project manager, who needs to plan for the user assistance and documentation to be provided to the customers of your products as a deliverable of your project

-- And basically anyone looking for a career in IT without the need to be an software programmer.
+- And basically, anyone looking for a career in IT without the need to be a software programmer.